Asian shares rally on US midterms, soothing fears of shifts

 ANALYST'S TAKE: "The overwhelming boon to Wall Street overnight sets the stage for Asia markets to power ahead in the latest rebound," Jingyi Pan of IG said in a market commentary.
 "Perhaps having grown wary of the results and reactions from the likes of Brexit and the 2016 U.S. Presidential elections, markets were seen for once playing according to script as the elimination of the midterms risks brought about newfound confidence in the equity space," she added.

+CHINESE TRADE: China's exports grew in October despite higher tariffs on its goods by the U.S., official data showed.
+Its exports saw a 15.6 percent year-on-year increase, as compared to a 14.5 percent pick-up in September.
+The country's imports also accelerated 21.4 percent from a year earlier, as compared to a 14.3 percent increase in the previous month.
+Separately, China's foreign currency reserves declined in October, in a sign that the government might be intervening to keep its yuan from falling too far against the dollar.

-ENERGY: Benchmark U.S. crude oil gained 1 cent to $61.68 in electronic trading on the New York Mercantile Exchange.
+ENERGY: Benchmark U.S. crude oil gained 8 cents to $61.75 in electronic trading on the New York Mercantile Exchange.
 It fell 54 cents to $61.67 a barrel in New York.
-Brent crude fell 10 cents to $71.97.
-The contract dropped 6 cents to $72.07 in the previous session.
+Brent crude was flat at $72.07.

 AP Markets Writer Marley Jay contributed to this report.